mstaack/quasar-layouts/README.md

 quasar new l layout-name
 ```

-> Make sure yu add the new layout to the routes file.
+> Make sure you add the new layout to the routes file.

 Don't forget to add componets you use to the `quasar.conf.js` file if they are not already there.